xebialabs/integration-server-gradle-plugin/README.md

 ## Usage

-To add plugin:
+### In order to add the plugin

-Inside of your **build.gradle** define plugin dependency like this:
+In the root file **build.gradle** of your project define a plugin dependency like this:

 ```groovy
 buildscript {